costajob/app-servers/README.md

 [Rust](https://www.rust-lang.org/) language version 1.20 is installed by official package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
 Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.

+### D
+[D](https://dlang.org/) language LDC compiler 1.4.0 is installed by homebrew.
+D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.
+It combines efficiency, control and modeling power with safety and programmer productivity.

 ## Tools